-Figure 31.
-NAL Vue Add Asset window.
+Figure 31: NAL Vue Add Asset Window

-While adding assets, managers can also associate the asset with any number of groups or users so that the asset will be visible and sorted within those groups immediately after it has been added to the system.
+While adding assets, managers can also associate the asset with any number of groups or users so that the asset is visible and sorted within those groups immediately after it has been added to the system.
 There are a number of complex settings that can also be configured by the asset manager, including how to display it on the map.
 For advanced users, there is even an option to change the spatial reference system to a regionally supported or mandated standard system.

-8.2.2.4 Asset Configuration
+7.2.2.4 ASSET CONFIGURATION

-Once added to the system, asset details can be configured or updated at any time by their managers using the same intuitive interface that was used to create it.
-This functionality can be used, as well, by managers to sort assets into groups, modify drivers, and change permissions for which users can and cannot interact with that asset through NAL Vue.
+Once added to the system, asset managers can configure and update asset details at any time using the same intuitive interface that was used to create the asset.
+Managers can also use this functionality to sort assets into groups, modify drivers, and change permissions for which users can and cannot interact with that asset through NAL Vue.

-8.2.2.5 Grouping Assets
+7.2.2.5 GROUPING ASSETS

 Grouping allows users greater ability to manage their assets when there is a large number of different types of devices loaded into a single portal.
-This can also be used to set up local, regional, or team-based grouping so that access to manage assets and personnel can be delegated directly to the leaders of that corresponding group more efficiently.
+This can also be used to set up local, regional, or team-based grouping so that asset and personnel management access can be delegated directly to the leaders of that corresponding group more efficiently.

-This feature can be geared towards helping fleet managers with a thousand or more active assets or scaled down to smaller organizations that simply need to perform batch actions on a given set of assets.
+This feature can be geared toward helping fleet managers with a thousand or more active assets or can be scaled down to smaller organizations that simply need to perform batch actions on a given set of assets.

-8.2.2.6 Track and Monitor Assets
+7.2.2.6 TRACK AND MONITOR ASSETS